Kentucky Transportation Cabinet District 3 Traffic Impact Report

 Interstate 65A project to rehabilitate and resurface Interstate 65 in Simpson County has created lane closures.
-The lane closures have been temporarily taken down but will be put back in place Thursday.
 The lane closures are in both directions from the Kentucky-Tennessee line (mile point 0.00) to the Warren County line (mile point 13.7).
 A lane closure will be in place 24 hours a day.
 The speed limit is lowered to 55 mph in this section.
 Motorists should use caution while traveling in this area.
 Construction crews continue to address drainage repairs followed by resurfacing.

 Logan County